Ben-Jamin-Griff/ProsNet/readme.md

 *A Machine Learning Classification Model for Monitoring the Daily Physical Behaviour of Lower-Limb Amputees" (currently under review)*.

-Currently this code works with data export from the activPAL activtiy monitor: [palt.com](https://www.palt.com/)
+The code works with data export from the activPAL activtiy monitor [palt.com](https://www.palt.com/)

 Here are the main uses of this software:
 * Process shank activPAL accelerometer data to estimate physical behaviour postures